gemini-hlsw/scheduler/README.md

 #### Using [virtualenv](https://virtualenv.pypa.io/en/latest/):

-Make sure you have an active Python 3.10 or 3.11 distribution installed on your maching.
+Make sure you have an active Python 3.10 or 3.11 distribution installed on your machine.

 virtualenv can be installed using pip:
 ```shell